Ode to Buffalo

-I lived here for a year.
-One year.
-I came in July, which goes against every piece of moving advice if you’re looking for it.
-It was sticky, hard to breathe, helped none by the dark hardwood floors and walls of our new-old house, three stories up, with only our knees and tired backs to carry the weight of every trunk, pack, and over-stuffed cardboard box.
+I came in July, which goes against every piece of moving advice, if you’re looking for it.
+It was sticky, hard to breathe, helped none by the dark hardwood floors and walls of our new-old house, three stories up, with only our knees and tired backs to carry the weight of every trunk, pack, and collapsing cardboard box.
 It was a long day.

-My partner and I spent the first night in sleeping bags rolled out on the sloping living room floor.
+My partner and I spent that first night in sleeping bags rolled out on the sloping living room floor.
 The air didn’t move, but we slept like lions.
-That first night can tell you a lot, can tell you if you’ve made a mistake, if you’ve wasted your time.
-This night felt good.
-What a relief.
+That first night in a new home can tell you a lot, can tell you if you’ve made a mistake, if you’ve wasted your time.
+The night felt good - what a relief.

-We woke up around 8:30 and didn’t stop moving until that night, desperate to settle in and let our minds ponder other things.
-I don’t know what we did for dinner; I don’t know if we had a shower liner or a working television.
-My memory’s like fogged glass now - one of the many casualties of COVID - but every move looks about the same anyway: throw out, schedule, clean out that space you always avoided, panic, sweat, argue with your significant other, lay down on your couch in an otherwise empty living room and convince yourself it was all worth it.
+We woke up early and didn’t stop moving until late that night, desperate to settle in and let our minds wander to other things.
+I don’t know what we did for dinner; I don’t know if we had a shower liner or a working television yet.
+My memory is fogged glass now - one of the many casualties of COVID's quarantine - but every move looks about the same anyway, so I'll wager a guess: returned the truck, hid the box of too-tight jeans I convinced myself I could do something with, panicked at the sudden sound of nearby fireworks, sweat, argued with Kevin, laid down on the couch in an otherwise empty living room and convinced myself it was all worth it.

-Here I would find people I connected to keenly, despite the 70+ year age difference.
-Unlike my own grandparents - who had been rather unforthcoming with details of their past - these folks wanted, desperately, someone to listen to their stories.
+Here I would find people I connected to deeply, despite the 70+ year age difference.
+These folks wanted, desperately, someone to listen to their stories.
 For many of them, it was a last-ditch effort to pass on their ideas to another person.
-The elderly’s relationship with death is similar to our own relationship with car insurance: the bill’s always coming; pay it and keep moving.
-They were curious, forgetful, and all of them loyal to their grandchildren.

 It was a strange place to be at twenty-three, and then twenty-four.

-This is where I met Betty - or, more truthfully, where Betty met me.
-She pointed me out, almost demanded to know what my name was and what I was all about.
+This is where I met Betty, or, more truthfully, where Betty met me.
+She picked me out, almost demanded to know what my name was and what I was all about.
 She was wearing a pink velvet jumpsuit and cat-eye glasses.

 “What’s your name?”